mauriciopoppe/blog/site/content/notes/mathematics/calculus/taylor-theorem-infinite-series.md

 ---
 title: "Taylor's Theorem and Infinite Series"
 summary: |
-  Taylor Series helps approximate the value of a definite integral for a function whose antiderivative is hard to find.
+  Taylor series help approximate the value of a definite integral for a function whose antiderivative is hard to find.
 This article explains the key ideas behind Taylor's Theorem and an example of approximating its value with a polynomial function.